 Jill Miller, author of The Roll Model, is totally off her rocker.
 Get ready – you’re about to learn a ton about your body, your gut, and… balls.

-On to the show with Jill Miller, where we’re digging into:
+On this show with Jill, where we’re digging into:

 - How to improve recovery and performance with soft tissue care

 - Why family is the hardest to get on board

 - Why self-abdominal massage is the missing link in everyone’s training